-Please click here to view a copy of our current Anti-Bullying Policy, which was reviewed following Anti-Bullying Week 2016.
+Please click here to view a copy of our current Anti-Bullying Policy, which was reviewed during Anti-Bullying Week 2020.
 We have also developed a set of safety strategies to support our positive behaviour approach.
 Click here to view the safety strategies we use in school.

 The children of Stanford Infant School have also developed a leaflet to support children staying safe and happy at school and what to do if things go wrong.
 Each year we send home a copy with your child.
 A copy can be viewed here: ‘Staying Safe and Happy at Stanford Infant School’, alternatively you can request a copy from the School Office.